JamesFaix/ProjectEuler/README.md

 This repository contains my solutions for the [Project Euler](https://projecteuler.net/) problems.

+**!!SPOILER ALERT!!**

+Don't read my solutions if you actually want to solve these problems yourself.

 | #    | Language  |
 | ---: | :-------: |
 | 1 | F# |